MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/change-a-user-name-and-email-address.md

   - If their password changed too, tell them that they will be prompted to enter the new password on their mobile device, or it won't sync.

+##Change a user's display name

-## Use the new admin center to change a user's display name
+### Use the new admin center to change a user's display name

 The new admin center is available to all Microsoft 365 admins.
 You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).